ghc-proposals/ghc-proposals/proposals/0000-bytearray-literals.rst

 Implementation Plan
 -------------------

-There are two phases for implementation:
+There are three phases for implementation:

+1. Add ``ByteArray#`` literals to GHC Core.
+Support them with built-in quasiquoters.
+Andrew Thaddeus Martin will implement this.
-1. Make the parser recognize the new syntax.
-Allow casing on values of type ``ByteArray#`` with ``ByteArray#`` literals.
+2. Allow casing on values of type ``ByteArray#`` with ``ByteArray#`` literals.
    Desugar this to nearly-perfect hashing in cmm.
 Andrew Thaddeus Martin will implement this.
-2. Allow ``ByteArray#`` literals to appear in all other expected places.
+3. Allow ``ByteArray#`` literals to appear in all other expected places.
    Float them all to the top level.
 It is not known who will implement this.

-Phase 1 can be merged without phase two being completed.
+Phase 1 and 2 can be merged without phase 3 being completed.
 There is plenty of value in being able to case on values of type ``ByteArray#`` even without being able to use literals elsewhere.